 We have a reputation for making both outstanding waist belts and cartridge belts.
 All are built to the same high standards as our holsters and, as with those, you have complete control .
 We offer all widths, styles & tooling.
 In addition, you may direct the placement of your shells (and spare rifle or pistol cartridges if desired) to suit your needs.
 Please note that it is absolutely impossible to list every belt we do.
-Rather than even to attempt that, we use this page to explain the measurements required for a custom belt and to highlight the different TYPES or STYLES of belts that we offer.
+Rather than even to attempt that, we use this page to highlight the different TYPES or STYLES of belts that we offer.
+Please refer to the

 Our work belts are built stout.
 They are 13-14 ounces (about half again as thick as many commercial belts which run about 8-9 oz!).
 We can make them heavier if you feel the need to have them extra heavy. .Ours are doubled and stitched and can be had in 1-1'4" to 1-3/4" widths.
 Just be aware that at 1-3/4", the buckles are very wide and there are limited for choices.